Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Comparative Analysis

 \section{Comparative Analysis}

 Numerically simulated trajectories of the coupled model given by Eq.~\eqref{eq:nondim coupled} are shown in Fig.~\ref{fig:paths}.
 These trajectories illustrate the main features of active matter: a swimming velocity with a slowly diffusing direction.
 Increasing $\nu$, and therefore the response to the concentration gradient causes the particle to swim faster, shown in Fig.~\ref{fig:paths}a, while increasing $\mu$, and therefore shortening the timescale of the diffusion (decreasing the memory), has a secondary effect on the velocity, but also causes the particles to turn faster, shown in Fig.~\ref{fig:paths}b.
-An increase in turning frequency was also seen experimentally in \cite{Brujic1_autophoresis_synthetic_recent_3} as surfactant concentration was increased, which prompted a transition from ballistic motion to diffusion.
-(See Figure 2 in \cite{Brujic1_autophoresis_synthetic_recent_3}.)
+An increase in turning frequency was also observed experimentally in \cite{Brujic1_autophoresis_synthetic_recent_3} as surfactant concentration was increased, prompting a transition from ballistic motion to diffusion.
+(See Figure 2 in \cite{Brujic1_autophoresis_synthetic_recent_3}.
+Recall the Marangoni effect which causes the droplets to ``search" for areas of higher surfactant concentrations, while the droplets simultaneously modify the local concentration. )

 We seek to look beyond the combined effects of swimming and random directional changes in producing enhanced diffusion and understand the additional effects of self-avoidant memory.
 Specifically, we compare our model to ABP given by the equations